octoscorp/octoscorp.github.io/README.md

     - [ ] Data: include default image URLs
     - [ ] Night Order: re-add characters if not present in the \_meta lists
     - [ ] Homebrew: support `jinx` and `special` attributes
+    - [ ] Allow character editor to load official characters from ID, and "reset" to that character as requested

 The official script tool at script.bloodontheclocktower.com has (as far as I'm concerned) 1 shortcoming: the night order cannot be modified unless the user has already modified the night order and added it to the script JSON.
 And while I'm implementing a tool to do that, I might as well combine the tool with the reason I started messing with the night order at all - homebrew characters.
 Following [the official schema](https://github.com/ThePandemoniumInstitute/botc-release/blob/main/script-schema.json), we can apply our own validation and make our own version of bloodstar.xyz - but with the purpose of exporting characters as JSON within a script.